XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 #### 1. What does ranking mean?
 * Given a query, the objective is to rank its postive set in front of its negative set by a distance margin.

-* We do not need to consider the exact order of examples within the positive set and negative set.
+* We do not need to consider the exact order of examples within the positive and negative sets.

 #### 2. What are the key components which influence the performance a lot?
 * Sample mining;